Advertising account executives come up with creative ideas for advertising campaigns and act as a liaison between an agency and its clients

-Alternatively, many advertising jobseekers find roles through speculative applications.
-A speculative, targeted application using a focused, attention-grabbing CV and covering letter can also be an effective approach.
-Try to learn as much as possible about advertising, the role of account executives and about the organisation you wish to work for, and then apply directly.
+You may also find roles through speculative applications.
+A speculative, targeted application using a focused, attention-grabbing CV and cover letter can be an effective approach.
+Try to learn as much as possible about advertising, the role of account executives and about the organisation you wish to work for before applying directly.
 The IPA has a list of agency members listed on its website, including relevant contact details.

 Larger agencies, which have graduate training schemes, invite applications through their websites.
 These are usually made early in the autumn term of your final year.
 Smaller and specialist agencies recruit as vacancies arise, often using specialised websites or recruitment consultancies.

-Agencies may require new account executives to undertake external training, such as the IPA Foundation Certificate.
+External training, such as the IPA Foundation Certificate, may also be provided.
 This is an online course for junior advertising professionals and covers the entire brand communications process.
 The IPA also offers a range of short courses and seminars for experienced staff.

-- account manager, managing executives and handling high-profile clients.
-Most account managers spend at least three or four years at this level before having enough experience to seek promotion;
+- account manager (often starting as a junior first) - managing executives and handling high-profile clients.
+Most account managers spend at least three or four years at this level before having enough experience to seek promotion

 - group account director.

-Career progression is firmly linked to gaining relevant experience and achieving success in your campaigns.
-Working on an award-winning campaign, for example, will give you a higher profile and industry recognition, and will make your career progression much more rapid.
-It may also lead to you being headhunted by other advertising agencies.
+How quickly and far you progress in your career will depend on the level of experience you gain and the success of your campaigns.
+Working on an award-winning campaign, for example, will give you a higher profile and industry recognition, and your career progression will be much more rapid.
+As a result, you might even be headhunted by other advertising agencies.

-Moving between agencies and working for several different clients can help you progress more quickly, therefore mobility and flexibility are important.
+Moving between agencies and working for several different clients can help you progress more quickly, so mobility and flexibility are important in building your career.